 Wilkie Collins (1824–1889), English author and master of the detective novel wrote numerous essays, short stories, more than a dozen plays, and published twenty-three novels including The Woman in White (1860).

 Collins' father William John Thomas Collins (1788–1847) was a well-known landscape artist, producing over 200 major works and whose patrons included King George IV, aristocrats and members of the clergy.
 William became a full member of the Royal Academy in 1820.
-[William] Wilkie Collins was born on 8 January 1824 at 11 New Cavendish Street, St Marylebone, and was baptised on 10 February at the parish church of St Mary-Le-Bone, an area of London where he would live for most of his life.
+[William] Wilkie Collins was born on 8 January 1824 at 11 New Cavendish Street, St Marylebone, England, and was baptised on 10 February at the parish church of St Mary-Le-Bone, an area of London where he would live for most of his life.
 His mother Harriet (1790–1868) was a daughter of Captain Alexander Geddes of Alderbury.

 At the age of twenty-nine Collins had a bout of rheumatic inflammation in his eyes that, along with gout, would afflict him off and on for the rest of his life.
 Among his future reading audience there developed a fascination with the parallels between his private life and his stories.
 Collins and his brother Charles led a relatively happy childhood being home schooled, though under the heavy hand of their mother and father's evangelical Christianity.
 Including his distaste for formalities, Collins would soon adopt unconventional attitudes and dress; he sported a long beard and spurned bourgeois society.